TeamDeltaHacks/EyesAIght/README.md

 flask run
 ```

+As import errors arise, you may need to install more modules by using `pip install MODULE_NAME_HERE`.

-Finally, navigate to `localhost:5000` in your browser.
+Finally, once the program runs without errors, navigate to `localhost:5000` in your browser.
 Enjoy!